Skip to content

 Middlewares

-To make use of the Spatie Laravel permissions middlewares, please modify the kernel file:
+To make use of the Spatie Laravel permissions middlewares, register them in bootstrap/app.php:

 Route::group(['middleware' => ['role:relation']], function () {